OdincovMD/spark-ml/README.md

 - It is a Kaggle Getting Started competition with a rolling leaderboard.
 - The data is small enough to iterate quickly while still exercising Spark CSV IO, feature engineering, ML pipelines, evaluation, and Kaggle submission formatting.
-- The target is binary classification, so the first baseline can stay focused and understandable.

 ## Layout